How to Hit 3,517% Return on Ad Spend in 2026: The Exact System That Generated $1,441 Daily on a $41 Budget

 Check Two: Margin Reality

-A 35x gross-revenue ROAS is impressive but does not automatically translate into strong business performance, especially with thin margins.
+A 35x gross revenue ROAS is impressive but does not automatically translate to strong business performance, especially with thin margins.
 For example, if a product costs $28 to manufacture and sell, with $7 for shipping and a 15% return rate, the contribution margin falls to 35-40%.
-Thus, a 35x platform ROAS translates to a 12-14x contribution ROAS, which is still strong but materially different.
+Thus, a 35x platform ROAS translates to 12-14x contribution ROAS—still strong but materially different.

 Check Three: Scalability